eastspire/hyperlane-ai-training/README.md

 Run the master script.
 This will trigger the entire end-to-end process.

-**Warning:** This process will take a very long time, potentially many hours, depending on your internet speed and CPU performance.
+**Warning:** This process will take a very long time, potentially many hours, depending on your internet speed and auto performance.
 It is fully automated, so you can let it run in the background.

 ```bash
 python run_all.py